haxtheweb/edtechjoker/sp-23/projects/project-3.md

 - Does the project meet the requirements laid out in the specification for the project 27%
   - CSS, DESIGN based requirements met.
 Does it look like what was requested either exactly or as interpretted?
 8%
   - Is it Accessible?
 Did it meet the accessibility requirements spelled out and does it have any obvious a11y errors?
 4%
-  - Did you implement the code that was asked to be reused (sub-class / superclass usage, elements from our library, JSON to load content etc)?
+  - Did you implement the code that was asked to be reused (sub-class / superclass usage, elements from our library, JSON to load content [if requested] etc)?
 5%
   - Did you implement the properties to make this truly reusable?
 Does it implement custom events correctly when logical?
 5%
   - Is it using Vercel for the demo?
 Does the demo work?
 Does it meet requirements based on feedback and is it a complete working solution?
 5%
 - Small gist status checks.
 (Every Sunday, 3 of them) - 3%